 Wherever possible we want to prevent homelessness and we will work with you to help you stay in your home but if that isn't possible, we will help you find suitable alternative housing.

-We need to carry out an initial assessment of your circumstances, which may take up to an hour and a half.
+We will carry out an initial assessment of your circumstances, which may take up to an hour and a half.
 You will be asked questions about your circumstances and other members of your household and asked to provide certain documents to support your application.

 The Housing Officer will assess the information provided and decide what duty if any we owe you.

 If you are threatened with homelessness in 56 days, then the Council owes you a Prevention Duty.
 This means that the Council must take reasonable steps to help you remain in your accommodation wherever possible.
 This could be by helping you to sort out your rent arrears or mediating with your family if they are asking you to leave.
 If we cannot keep you in your current accommodation, we will help you to look for somewhere else to live.You will be given a Personal Housing Plan which lists actions for you and the Council to take to resolve your situation.

 If you are actually homeless, then the Council owes you a Relief Duty for up to 56 days.
 This means that the Council must take reasonable steps to help you to look for other accommodation.
 This does not mean that the Council will offer you a property, but we will give you advice on how to find accommodation that is suitable and affordable for your needs.
 You will be given a Personal Housing Plan which lists actions for you and the Council to take to resolve your situation.

 Will you provide temporary accommodation?

 The Council doesn't have to provide temporary accommodation to everybody who is homeless - the help that we can give depends on whether or not we think you are in priority need or vulnerable.

 Even if we cannot provide temporary accommodation, we will always try and find you a place in a hostel or supported housing scheme although this may not be in Craven.

 Will I get Social Housing?